 As the world looks to the new millennium, we aim to remain your number-one publication for information, resources, and inspiration as all of you continue to achieve even greater goals.

-All of Pageantry’s writers are experts in their field.
-Through their columns and departments you will gain valuable information about all areas of preparation for any competition, and everything you need for your Glamour Lifestyle.
+All of Pageantry magazine’s writers are the leading expert in their field.
+Through their exclusive columns and departments, you will gain valuable information and tips about all areas of preparation for any level of competition, and everything you need to continue Celebrating the Glamour Lifestyle.

 Breaking into Showbiz